Who can benefit from a Pension Audit Report?

 Can both parties use one Pension Audit Report to value the pension assets?

 Yes, if the parties are engaged in the collaborative process the Pension Audit Report may be used as an alternative to the conventional cash equivalent transfer value (CETV).
 In these circumstances agreement may be reached to divide the pension assets based on the Report alone.
 This report is suitable when the pension value is significant and a more detailed valuation is cost effective.

 Can I use one report for multiple pension schemes?

-Can the Actuarial Reports be used in court?
+Can the Pension Audit Report be used in court?